chef-boneyard/chef-jenkins-plugin/README.md

 Once you're logged in to the Jenkins console, install the Warnings Plug-in.
 Click Manage Jenkins on the left nav, then click Manage Plugins.
 Click the Available tab, then enter Warnings in the filter box just above the plugins list on the right.
 Click the checkbox next to Warnings Plug-in in the plugins list, then click Install Without Restart.
 When the plugin is installed, navigate back to the main Jenkins dashboard by clicking the Jenkins breadcrumb on the top left.

-## Chef Automate Plugin: ChefDK/Docker Scenario
+## ChefDK/Docker Scenario

-The Chef Automate Plugin supports different topologies, but the variation described here consists of a local standalone workstation running Docker and Jenkins as Jenkins master.
+The plugin supports different topologies, but the variation described here consists of a local standalone workstation running Docker and Jenkins as Jenkins master.
 To execute the test cookbook pipeline, Jenkins master spins up a Docker container running ChefDK as a Jenkins worker.
 The stages and steps of the pipeline invoke ChefDK operations which perform unit testing, linting (Foodcritic, Cookstyle), and functional testing (Test Kitchen) of Chef cookbooks.
 Test Kitchen spins up additional Docker containers as siblings to its own container in which to execute functional testing of cookbooks on different platforms.

 ## Creating the Test Cookbook Pipeline